chakrit/sider/README.markdown

     client.Dispose() // disconnect

-Although commands which requires multi-bulk write and transaction control operations are not implemented, yet, right now the library is solid and works well (I'm using it in production code).
+For ASP.NET/Web and/or multi-threaded concurrent access scenarios, you can use the `ThreadwisePool` like this:

-For ASP.NET/Web and/or multi-threaded scenarios, you can use the `ThreadwisePool` like this:
+    // manages clients activations/disposal

-    var pool = new ThreadwisePool(); // manages clients activations/disposal
+    var pool = new ThreadwisePool();

     var client = pool.GetClient();
     var result = client.Get("HELLO") == "WORLD";